consoledotdev/home/content/about.md

 ### Selection Criteria

-Our selection criteria for the newsletter are explained below.
+Our selection criteria are explained below.
 The more of these questions we can answer positively, the more likely a tool is to be featured.
 We try to be objective but there is always a subjective element to deciding what we think is the best, most interesting set of tools each week:

 - Is this interesting and useful to developers?
 - Is there a self-service signup?